Home » Tips and Tours »

 On the first day, most people enjoy breakfast pastries at an Armona café before splitting up: some head for the Olhão market while the others hit the beach until the lunch reunion.
 Beyond that… play on the beaches.
 Catch and eat clams.
 Build sandcastles.
 Hike the dunes.
 Rent kayaks or schedule a boat tour for a different perspective.
 Try our local fish/seafood recipes, coaxed from the Olhão fish-vendors themselves.
 Swim.
 Read.
 Sleep.
 Go back to the beach.
 Enjoy your authentic Portuguese neighbors.
 Play on the playground.
 Play boardgames.
 Cheat at cards.
 Ride the ferries to nearby Farol (“Lighthouse”) and Culatra Islands.
 Sit at the café and watch the fishing boats pass by.
 Enjoy the sunset over the ocean.
 Lay on the beach and count the falling stars… brilliant!

 …and off the island?

 Browse the Olhão markets, shops and historic center.
 Picnic at the Ria Formosa Natural Park, hike the 3km trail, learn about the ingenious Portuguese tidal mills, salt flats, Portuguese water dogs and Eastern Algarve water fowl and bird-watching.
 Drive 25 minutes — or take the train — to Tavira, the “loveliest town” in the Algarve (romantic, too).
 Grab your swimsuits and drive 90 minutes for a day of fun at either Zoomarine, for animal shows and plenty of swimming, or Aqualand, the Algarve’s largest water park.
 And Sevilla, Spain is a 90 minute drive from Olhão.

 Where can I get a ferry schedule?

-Right here: Olhão-Armona Ferry Schedule (Scroll down for the Olhão/Armona timetable.
+Right here: Olhão-Armona Ferry Schedule (The second block is the Olhão/Armona timetable.
 Please note that the first section is for June/September, the second for July/August, and the last for the “non-summer” months.)